What Kind of Napkins Are Best for Weddings?

 Luncheon napkins are mid-sized napkins measuring 14-16 inches, just large enough for one or two-course meals.

-As for cocktail napkins, these are used to hold glasses during cocktail hour.
+Measuring around 5" square, cocktail napkins are used to hold glasses during cocktail hour.
 They are also served with appetizers.
 Think cake time!
-They're small, so you can use them once and discard.
+Cocktail napkins are small, so you can use them once and discard.
+However, you may prefer using cloth cocktail napkins if you're eco-conscious.

 Obviously, you need to be careful when choosing napkins for your big day.
 Typically, you'll want to go for wedding dinner napkins if you're serving several courses.